collective/collective.contentrules.mustread/README.rst

   * read after deadline
   * not read at all

-- Idea: separate action for notifications so we can define multiple notifications with different delays and texts
+- Idea: separate content-action for notifications so we can define multiple notifications with different delays and texts

 Translations